rust-lang/rfcs/text/0000-fun-vs-fun-ptr.md

 # Motivation

-Currently, functions are treated like statics, and function pointers like `&'static`s.
+Currently, functions have statics lifetimes, and function pointers act like `&'static`s.
 This fits common case where all functions are either statically linked or dynamic linked in a transparent fashion.

-When more manually invoking the loader or JIT-compiling, however, these restrictions no longer fit as function are dynamically creatable and destroyable like any value of a "normal" type.
-As such, it would be nice to have all the machinery Rust offers (lifetimes, ownership, etc) for keeping track of values of normal types available for values of function pointer types.
+When more manually invoking the loader or JIT-compiling, however, functions with non-static lifetimes arise as function are dynamically creatable and destroyable like any value of a "normal" type.
+As such, it would be nice to have all the machinery Rust offers (lifetimes, ownership, etc) available for functions too.

-Implementing all these things for functions will mean much more decision making and implementation effort than is feasable for the pre-1.0 timeframe.
-What we can do now is change the syntax of function pointer types to make clear they really are `&'statics`.
-This will syntactically "make way" for the other function pointer types to be added in the future, and make Rust more forthright about its current expressiveness.
+Implementing all these things for functions will mean much more decision making and implementation effort than is feasible for the pre-1.0 timeframe.
+What we can do now is change the syntax of function pointer types to make clear they act like `&'statics`.
+This allow them to silently become actual `&statics` if function types are added in the future, and make Rust more forthright about its current expressiveness today.

 # Detailed design